guikarai/PERA/README.md

 # Pervasive Encryption Readiness Assessment
-A technical assessment from the IBM Client Center, Montpellier.
+A technical assessment from the IBM Client Center of Montpellier.

 ## What is PERA?
 The vision of Pervasive Encryption is to provide a simple, transparent, and consumable approach to enable extensive encryption of data in-flight and at-rest to substantially reduce the costs associated with protecting data and achieving compliance mandates.